aamtayag/oracle_admin_scripts/README.md

 # Description
 A collection of **automation scripts** for Oracle Database administration — including **full backups**, **incremental backups**, **AWR report generation**, performance tuning, and much more.
-These scripts are designed for **Linux environments** and can be easily integrated with **cron** or any commercial automation tools for scheduled execution.
+These scripts are designed for **Linux environments** and can be easily integrated with **cron** or any commercial automation tool, such as Chef/Puppet, for scheduled execution.

 # Requirements
 Before using these scripts, ensure the following: